On 5 August 2007, during strong Bora winds, several fires broke out in the Dubrovnik-Neretva County.

 The fire crossed Žarkovica, a couple of hundred metres from the first city houses.
 The most desperate situation was around Mokošica, where the fire reached the houses.

-After the July 2007 heat wave, which entirely covered Southern and Eastern Europe (see Europe battered by weather extremes ), the drought and strong winds helped spread fires all over the Croatian coast, destroying a large part of its fragile plant and animal life.
+After the July 2007 heat wave, which entirely covered Southern and Eastern Europe, the drought and strong winds helped spread fires all over the Croatian coast, destroying a large part of its fragile plant and animal life.
 According to Wikipedia, in total, there were 750 fires on the coast from 1 June to 8 August, which burned in Istria County, Zadar County, Šibenik-Knin County, the Split-Dalmatia County and the Dubrovnik-Neretva County.
 The total burned area covered 159,000 hectares.

 Met-9 IR3.9 image (20:00 UTC)